THE FRENCH CONNECTION (1971): A Retrospective Review

 Casting

-The French Connection was rejected by every studio that Friedkin and Producer Phillip D’Antoni pitched it to – with some studios rejecting it multiple times.
+The French Connection was rejected by every studio that Friedkin and Producer Phillip D’Antoni pitched it to.
+Some studios rejected it multiple times.
 Finally, Fox’s Dick Zanuck agreed to make it if it could be done for $1.5 million.
 With a deal in place over at Fox, Friedkin would have a whole new set of problems when it came to casting.

 Friedkin had wanted Paul Newman (Cool Hand Luke) or Steve McQueen (The Cincinnati Kid) as his first choice for Doyle.
 He had also considered Jackie Gleason, Peter Boyle, Rod Taylor, and even NY Post columnist Jimmy Breslin.
 However, he didn’t have the budget to pay these stars what they wanted.

-Fox took a pass on Gleason, and Boyle turned the role down due to its excessive violence.
-With Friedkin “settling” on Gene Hackman (the forty-year-old actor was only known for supporting roles in Bonnie & Clyde and Downhill Racer), he rounded out the cast with Scheider, Bill Hickman, Alan Weeks, Arlene Farmer, Marcel Bozzuffi, and Tony Lo Bianco.
+Fox took a pass on Gleason and Boyle turned the role down due to its excessive violence.
+With Friedkin “settled” on Gene Hackman.
+The forty-year-old actor was only known for supporting roles in Bonnie & Clyde and Downhill Racer.
+He rounded out the cast with Scheider, Bill Hickman, Alan Weeks, Arlene Farmer, Marcel Bozzuffi, and Tony Lo Bianco.

 Fernando Rey